Battle of Britain Day, 15th September 1940

 The battle begins

 On the 15th, Prime Minister Winston Churchill visited RAF Uxbridge, the headquarters of No. 11 Group, Fighter Command.
-This group was led by Air Vice-Marshal Keith Park and was responsible for the defence of London and the south-east of England.
+This group was led by Air Vice-Marshall Keith Park and was responsible for the defence of London and the south-east of England.
 On this day, it was the beating heart of the battle.

 The first wave of about 250 bombers came over the Channel at 11am and whilst many Luftwaffe planes were intercepted by the RAF, around half managed to make it to London and drop their loads.
 A second wave of about the same number returned at 2pm believed to be aiming for South London and the railways out to Kent.
 The raids continued into the night.